ahiralesc/RTOS/F767ZIT6/4_ResourceManament/RM_UART_Command_Handler/README.md

 It is important to note that parsing the control message and validating the frequency rate should not be performed in the interrupt service routine (HAL_UART_RxCpltCallback), as interrupt service routines (ISRs) must execute quickly and predictably.
 ISRs should be minimal and deterministic to ensure real-time system responsiveness.

 The message queue (msgQueueHandle) stores incoming integer values by value.
-This approach has the advantage of avoiding race conditions between the producer and consumer tasks.
-However, the drawback is that the tasks are not synchronized, meaning the consumer task does not directly know when a new message has arrived.
-Since the consumer task runs persistently, this is not an issue—it continuously executes and the read operation on the queue is blocking.
+This approach helps avoid race conditions between the producer and consumer tasks.
+However, one drawback is that the tasks are not synchronized, meaning the consumer task doesn't immediately know when a new message has arrived.

+Since the consumer task blocks on the read operation and runs persistently (continuously executing), this lack of synchronization doesn't cause functional issues.
+However, it comes at the cost of increased power consumption.